Baja California Sur: 20th century to present

-During the regime of Porfirio Diaz (1876 to 1910), the Mexican government invited foreign enterprises to enter the country to develop it.
-In Baja California, these included mining operations including a major French mine called El Boleo (near Santa Rosalia) and the establishment of maritime routes.
-This president also divided the peninsula into two parts, each with its own government but the southern half not as a state, naming the territory El Territorio Sur de Baja California (South Territory of Lower California).
+During the regime of Porfirio Diaz (1876 to 1910), the Mexican government invited foreign enterprises to help develop the country.
+In Baja California, these included a major French mine called El Boleo near Santa Rosalia and the establishment of maritime routes.
+Diaz also divided the peninsula into two parts, each with its own government, but the northern half was designated a state and the southern half a territory, "El Territorio Sur de Baja California" (South Territory of Lower California).

-The south of the peninsula was not involved in the Mexican Revolution until after the assassination of Francisco I. Madero, when troops were organized in opposition to Victoriano Huerta, his successor under Félix Ortega.
-These troops defeated federal troops in 1914 and took over La Paz.
+The territory was not involved in the Mexican Revolution until after the assassination of Francisco I. Madero, when local troops were organized in opposition to Victoriano Huerta, his successor under Félix Ortega.
+In 1914 these troops defeated federal troops and took over La Paz.

-From the end of the Mexican Revolution to 1974, the territory had ten governors appointed by the federal government.
-The division of the peninsula was further formalized in 1931, with a highway extending its length the same year.
-Infrastructure development remained a priority for the area, with the establishment of schools including the first teachers' college in 1942, and projects to provide water and electricity.
+From the end of the Mexican Revolution to 1974, the territory had 10 governors appointed by the federal government.
+The division of the peninsula was further formalized in 1931, when a highway was extended its length.
+Infrastructure development remained a priority for the area, with the establishment of schools, including the first teachers' college in 1942, and projects to provide water and electricity.

-The southern territory became a state on 8 October 1974, with three municipalities: La Paz, Comondú and Mulegé.
+The southern territory became a state on 8 October 1974, with three municipalities: La Paz, Comondú, and Mulegé.
 Two others have been carved out since then, Los Cabos (1981) and Loreto (1992).